nrfconnect/sdk-nrf/samples/suit/recovery/README.rst

 In standard applications, the recovery firmware is built as part of the main application build.

-Apart from creating the mentioned :file:`recovery.overlay` and :file:`recovery_hci_ipc.ovelay` files, you must set the ``SB_CONFIG_SUIT_BUILD_RECOVERY`` sysbuild configuration option in the main application.
+Apart from creating the mentioned :file:`recovery.overlay` and :file:`recovery_ipc_radio.ovelay` files, you must set the ``SB_CONFIG_SUIT_BUILD_RECOVERY`` sysbuild configuration option in the main application.
 This will cause the recovery firmware to be built automatically as part of the main application build.